He’s right-handed–make a note of that.

 Anything is possible.
 It’s possible to be struck by lightning.
 It’s possible or win the lottery.
 It’s possible that I’ll grow to like mimes.

-Note: You’re thinking that last one isn’t possible.
+Note: You’re thinking that the last item on the previous list isn’t possible.
 If you gave me $832,000 to like mimes; I would like me some mimes.

 And how do they know uncircumcised South African tribesmen don’t wash their genitals after sex?
 It feels like something creepy has been going on there.

-Note: perhaps uncircumcised South African tribesman would be more conscientious of genital hygiene if they didn’t have to fold their condoms into the shape of a chrysanthemum.
+Note: perhaps uncircumcised South African tribesmen would be more conscientious of genital hygiene if they didn’t have to fold their condoms into the shape of a chrysanthemum.
 Chrysanthemums are freaking hard.
 Read more…